Papers

 Device-independent Lower Bounds on the Conditional von Neumann Entropy

-The paper "Device-independent lower bounds on the conditional von Neumann entropy" introduces a novel numerical method for computing lower bounds on the rates of several device-independent (DI) quantum protocols.
+The paper titled "Device-independent lower bounds on the conditional von Neumann entropy" introduces a novel numerical method for computing lower bounds on the rates of several device-independent (DI) quantum protocols.
 The authors focus on protocols such as quantum key distribution (QKD) and randomness expansion (RE), which are fundamental to quantum cryptography.
 These protocols are distinctive because they rely on minimal assumptions about the devices' underlying quantum systems, providing robust security even when devices are untrusted.

 Methodology